Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 🌱 Why Subsoiling Matters for Peppers (Especially in a High Tunnel)

-Subsoiling is one of the most important steps we’ll take in March — and it’s especially critical for peppers grown in a high tunnel.
+Subsoiling is one of the most important steps we’ll take in March.
+It’s especially critical for peppers grown in a high tunnel.

 1. High tunnels create deeper compaction layers